Brymmobaggins/fylo-darktheme-landingPage/README.md

  Moving to the next section `<article class="features">.....</article>` had tons of elememt and children, i created the first and copy paste the sub children to save my precious time. layout consist four items sitting next to each other.
 I displayed the children with value of `grid` and supported it with `grid-template-columns` with value `: 1fr 1fr`; to give the section 1 fraction per row of available space on the section.

  Styling the `<footer></footer>` section was highly confusing and complex.
-I was able to achieve it with the help of `grid-template` properpty.
+I was able to achieve it with the help of `grid-template` property.

 ### Links